 If you get a chance while you’re in town for Jingle Bal, you might try to visit Casablanca Vintage.
 It’s 10 minutes from the Contemporary Dance Theater.
 Plenty of local swing dancers and lovers of vintage style have unearthed treasures there.
 They regularly have suit pants and coats,vintage ties, bowties, and suspenders, and leather shoes for men and women, and hats.

-Down the street from Casablanca Vintage is a vinyl records store you can walk to, which is Black Plastic Records.
-A bit further up the way, you may want to get back in your car, is Shake It Records.
+Up the street from Casablanca Vintage is a vinyl records store is Shake It Records.
 If you’re a vinyl fan you may want to check out what they have.

-And without having to re-park your car, there are several restaurants down here as well.
+This area is called NORTHSIDE, and there are plenty of restaurants down here as well.
 Some are pricey and some are less pricey.
 Arcade Legacy is a hotdog stand/arcade across the street from Casablanca vintage which won’t break your bank and you can play your favorite 80’s games in the cabinets, like the Simpson’s, Rampage, and Teenage Mutant Ninja Turtles.

-15 minutes to the east of the Contemporary Dance Theater is Talk of the Town, on Reading Rd.
+Also 15 minutes to the east of the Contemporary Dance Theater is Talk of the Town, on Reading Rd.
 They are a Vintage/Costume shop.
 You might find a 20’s style vest on the second floor, and come back downstairs for a pirate costume on the first floor.
-Mighty convenient!